VrityaCodeRishi/agentforce_interactive/README.md

 # AgentforceInteractive – Multi‑Agent Game Studio

-AgentforceInteractive is a multi‑agent “game studio” built on [CrewAI](https://crewai.com).
+AgentForce Interactive is a multi‑agent game studio built using [CrewAI](https://crewai.com).
 Given a game concept, a crew of agents:

 - Designs the game.
 - Implements a playable `game.py` using Pygame.